vietwillnguyen/vietwillnguyen.github.io/content/posts/remote-id.md

 series = []
 +++

-# Career Reflection: building digital license plates for drones at 24
+# It was probably the biggest professional challenge of my career, all as junior engineer.

 In 2022, I took on a project that would define much of my year: building **Remote ID** for our drones.
 For those unfamiliar, Remote ID is the FAA’s new requirement—basically a digital license plate that broadcasts a drone’s identity and location in real-time.
 Without it, our entire fleet would be grounded.
-No pressure.
+No worries...
+At that time I was still figuring out how a 401k worked.

 The project landed on my desk after a senior engineer left.
-I had **zero prior experience with Bluetooth Low Energy (BLE)**, but there was no time to hesitate.
+I had **zero prior experience with the project**, but there was no time to hesitate.
 I dove in—learning BLE protocols from scratch, reaching out to vendors, and prototyping under intense deadlines.
 The learning curve was steep, but the urgency kept me focused.

 ---